rsta2/circle-docs/docs/subsystems/multitasking.rst

 .. cpp:function:: void CTask::WaitForTermination (void)

 	Waits for the termination of the task.
 This method can only be called by an other task.

+.. cpp:function:: void CTask::SetName (const char *pName)

+	Sets the specific name ``pName`` for this task.

+.. cpp:function:: const char *CTask::GetName (void) const

+	Returns a pointer to 0-terminated name string of this task.
+The default name of a task is constructed from the address of its task object (e.g. ``"@84abc0"``).
+The main application task has the name ``"main"``.

 .. cpp:function:: void CTask::SetUserData (void *pData, unsigned nSlot)